helloworld-UwU/agar3000/README.md

 Results include:
 - images of plates with drown boxes
 - csvs with annotation for each plate
-- RESULTS.csv with the index(file name) and number of colonies
+- RESULTS.csv with the number of colonies for each file/plate

 For the first run we recomend to test the tool on the single image.
 Or you can try our demo: